FerretDB/FerretDB/website/blog/2022-10-06-how-to-start-ferretdb-locally-with-docker.md

 ## Recap

 There you have it!
-In just a few steps, we’ve been able to set up and run FerretDB locally using Docker.
+In just a few steps, we've been able to set up and run FerretDB locally using Docker.
-We’ve also tested it out by inserting and retrieving a document in a collection, and exploring how it’s stored in PostgreSQL.
+We've also tested it out by inserting and retrieving a document in a collection, and exploring how it's stored in PostgreSQL.

 Even though FerretDB is still under development and not suitable for production environments, running it locally using Docker gives you a taste of what's to come.
-But there’s still more to do.
+But there's still more to do.
 You can start contributing to FerretDB by taking a look at [this article](https://blog.ferretdb.io/how-to-contribute-to-open-source-2022/).
 To learn more about FerretDB, contribute to the project, or for any questions you might have, do reach out to us on [Slack](https://github.com/FerretDB/FerretDB#community) or [GitHub](https://github.com/FerretDB/FerretDB/discussions).